leios/Intro.jl/src/src/index.md

 So why did I bring all this up?
 Because Julia is simultaneously the easiest and most complicated programming language I know.

-It has a dynamic shell (Read-Eval-Print-Loop, or REPL), just like Python which allows for fast and dynamic prototyping.
+It has a dynamic shell (Read-Eval-Print-Loop, or REPL), just like Python which allows for fast prototyping.
-It gets fantastic performance because all the functions compile down to LLVM, just like C.
+It gets fantastic performance because all the functions compile down to LLVM, just like in C.
 It has a great package manager, plotting utilities, and garbage collector for memory management.
-It also has the best General-Purpose Graphics Processing Unit ecosystem I have ever seen.
+It also has the best General-Purpose Graphics Processing Unit (GPGPU) ecosystem I have ever seen.

 But surely there's a catch, right?
 Yeah.